nshitolay/cse-15l-lab-reports/lab1.md

 Copies your files to the new specified directory

 cat /home/linux/ieng6/cs15lwi23/public/hello.txt
-Reads data from the specified file, concatenates it, and displays it in the terminals output
+Reads data from the specified file, concatenates it, and displays it in the terminal window as output
 ```